Eric-Dally/stock-analysis/README.md

 # VBA Green Stock Analysis

 ## Overview of Project
-The purpose of this project was to analyze green stocks from 2017 and 2018.
-Market information was pulled from twelve companies covering 3,013 rows of data.
+The purpose of this project was to analyze green stocks.
+Daily Market information was pulled from twelve companies from 2017 and 2018.
 By organizing an excel spreadsheet with VBA code, I was able to determine the total trade volume and yearly return for each stock.
 Not only that, but I was able to structure the code so that anyone can run it with a click of the button.

 ## Results